PlateGlassArmour/Quicsell-Early-Game-Omnimechs/README.md

 ### Rolls are:
 1- Sniper (low armour, long range, high damage)
 2- Brawler (high armour, short range, very survivable)
-3- Backstabber (low to medium armour, short to medium range, highly mobile)
+3- Backstabber (medium to high armour, short to medium range, highly mobile)
 4- Support (low to medium armour, medium to long range, support weapons and equipment, generally low direct damage) Mech variant names will be defined by their roll.
 (COM-QS1 will be the sniper, COM-QS2 will be the Brawler, etc.)